chaincodelabs/seminars/segwit/ANSWERS.md

 Q: Where are the locking script operations in P2WPKH/P2WSH?
 A: Non-witness nodes never receive any witness data or witness blocks (BIP144), and only validate the spending of [0 20/32b-hash] witness script (no witness data is available and is not evaluated).
 The correctness of a witness spend therefore differs between old/new nodes.
 If the strong-chain is a witness chain, it is safe to assume old nodes will follow this chain, and the correctness of witness transactions is implied by POW for these older nodes.
 If the strong-chain is not a witness chain, new nodes will fork off (weak-chain), but old nodes will continue to follow it.
 It is not safe to conduct witness transactions on this non-witness strong-chain.
 This is why miner-support for SegWit is relevant during activation.

+Q: [optional] What are some address format design goals and requirements discussed in the bech32 talk?
+How problematic is the bech32 mutability issue for v0 segwit addresses versus for taproot?
+A: See [bech32 mutability](https://bitcoinops.org/en/newsletters/2019/12/28/#bech32-mutability) write-up for more info.